-As of December 31, 2021, we had \$54.7 million in cash and cash equivalents and have not generated positive cash flows from operations.
-Based on our current business plans, we believe that the net proceeds from our IPO, together with our existing cash and cash equivalents and income from our non-dilutive grants, will be sufficient for us to fund our operating expenses and capital expenditures requirements into the second half of 2023.
+As of September 30, 2021, we had \$8.3 million in cash and cash equivalents and have not generated positive cash flows from operations.
+Based on our current business plans, we believe that the net proceeds from our IPO that we completed on October 13, 2021, together with our existing cash and cash equivalents and income from our non-dilutive grants, will be sufficient for us to fund our operating expenses and capital expenditures requirements through at least the next 24 months.
 We have based these estimates on assumptions that may prove to be incorrect or require adjustment as a result of business decisions, and we could utilize our available capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including, but not limited to: